Alex Ferns

-Alexander Ferns (born 13 October 1968) is a Scottish actor and television personality, best known for his EastEnders role as Trevor Morgan, who was described as "Britain's most-hated soap villain" when he played the role between 2000 and 2002.
-He is also known for his role as Rick Harper in BBC Scotland soap opera, River City, between 2017 and 2018.
+Alexander Ferns (born 13 October 1968) is a Scottish actor and television personality.
+His role in EastEnders as Trevor Morgan from 2000 to 2002 was described as "Britain's most-hated soap villain".
+He also played the role of Rick Harper in the BBC Scotland soap opera River City between 2017 and 2018.
 For his performance as coal miner Andrei Glukhov in the 2019 miniseries Chernobyl he received a BAFTA Scotland Award.